Best prepaid travel cards in Canada 2025

 There's no single best prepaid travel card.
 It'll depend on the currencies you need to use, and the types of transactions you want to make.

-For example, if you’re looking for a card with the Google exchange rate with no markup you might want to take a look at Wise.
+For example, if you're looking for a card with a mid-market exchange rate with no markup you might want to take a look at Wise.
 If getting a card in your hands instantly is important to you, you may prefer to pop into a Canada Post Office and get a travel card there.

 There are lots of providers out there - so you'll be able to find the best prepaid travel card for you with a bit of research.